TAU-FASTLab/CHARM/UC5/IoT Agent Version 2 (Containerized)/README.md

 c074378cef3c   none                            null      local

 ```
+## To add Why two stations, not one, not five, what is the difference between these two, which is the main difference between, both interact with the same components?

 ## Run Station 1
 In the app folder there are some json files (_**attributes.json, attributesRexygen.json**_).
 You can edit these json files according to your server by putting attributes and endpoint of your server.